 Jul–Dec 2030: $84 per kWh

-As you can see, there’s plenty of reasons (aka dollars) to get a battery now or at least start talking to installers about quotes.
+As you can see, there are plenty of reasons (aka dollars) to get a battery now or at least start talking to installers about quotes.

-3. Solar panel feed-in tariffs (FiT) are dropping fast
+3. Daytime feed-in tariffs (FiTs) are dropping fast

-In the past, many people didn’t consider home batteries because firstly, they were very expensive, and secondly, electricity retailers still paid decent feed-in tariffs per kWh for any surplus solar power exported back to the grid.
+In the past, many people didn’t consider home batteries because firstly, they were expensive, and secondly, electricity retailers still paid decent daytime FiTs per kWh for any surplus solar power you could export back to the grid, which could lower your bills considerably.

-Five years ago, FiTs averaged around 10–15 cents per kWh, depending on your location and plan.
+Five years ago, these FiTs averaged around 10–15 cents per kWh, depending on your location and plan.

 Not anymore.
-These days, with so many more people installing solar, FiTs have dropped dramatically.
+With so many more people installing solar and pumping electricity into the grid now, day rates have dropped dramatically.

 “[On average], FiT rates have collapsed to 3–5 cents/kWh, with some plans now offering zero cents for daytime exports,” says Richard Foxworthy, CEO of Bill Hero, a savings service that compares utility bills across Australia.